The theme of the 2018 Juried Exhibition is “Essence”

 - No work displayed, or for sale elsewhere in the Festival will be accepted.

-- No work that has been previously entered in the Anacortes Arts Festival will be accepted.
+- No work that has been previously shown in the Juried Exhibition will be accepted.

 - Artists may not substitute, alter, change the price, nor withdraw a work after it has been accepted.